Optimal Working Distance Calculation#

 Lens already included

-The lens appropriate for the FlexiBowl model specified in the order is always included in the FlexiVision One package and is supplied in separate packaging from the camera.
+The appropriate lens for the FlexiBowl® model specified in the order is always included in the FlexiVision One packet and is packed separately from the camera.
 It does not need to be purchased separately.

-Working Distance: Vertical distance between the front face of the lens and the surface of the FlexiBowl plate
+Working Distance: Vertical distance between the camera lens and the working surface of the FlexiBowl®

-Viewing area: Area of the FlexiBowl surface covered by the camera field of view
+Viewing area: Zone of the FlexiBowl® surface covered by the camera’s field of view

 Summary table by model#